 Roughly ten thousands inputs have the potential to delivery their signal to the receiving neuron.
 Many may be silent (not triggered) and deliver nothing to the neuron.
 In Figure 8.2 a pattern of 6012 excitatory and 2904 inhibitory dendrites are summed and exceed the neural threshold.
 Its action potential flows down the axon towards downstream neurons.
 In Figure 8.3, a slightly different inout set (6016 excitatory and 2907 inhibitory dendrites) exceed the neural threshold.
 It too sends the action potential towards downstream neurons.

-Different input patterns have the same result.
+Different input patterns can have the same result.

 The fact that two different sets of input data can result in identical output is a surprising occurrence with profound consequences.
 It lies beneath the categorization of inputs.
 Additional inputs (details in the pattern) beyond that need to surmount the threshold are unknown to downstream neurons.
 That is abstraction in action—the simplification that lies beneath categorization.